Plethora-onchain/plethora-smart_contracts/README.md

 ### For Audiences:

-- **Support Creators**: Easily tip your favorite creators in stablecoins.
+- **Support Creators**: Easily tip your favourite creators in stablecoins.
 - **Diverse Content**: Access a wide range of content types in one platform.
 - **Simplified Discovery**: Find creators across various mediums in a single place.